BrightChamps Logo

 Red Cross Icon Indicating Mistakes to Avoid in This Math Topic

-confusing symmetry will always be vertical.
+Confusing symmetry as always being vertical.

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic